amis575/weather-app/README.md

 # README

-This repo contains a Javascript Weather App project
+This repo contains a Javascript Weather App project.

+This project is practice for creating a Javascript application using an API.